nrwl/nx/BAZEL.md

 Now when we learned how to use, let's talk about "why".

 Bazel uses advanced local and distributed caching techniques.
 It uses dependency analysis, so it can run operations in parallel.
-This means that you if you having a giant codebase, Bazel is a good way to make sure your build times are small.
+This means that if you have a giant codebase, Bazel is a good way to make sure your build times are small.
 For instance, the whole Google code base is in a single repository.
 This repository is built by an internal version of Bazel.
 And you still get a one-second refresh time.
 If it scales for Google, it will scale for your organization.

 ## Status